zerotier/libzt/API.md

 At the end of your program or when no more network activity is anticipated, the user application can shut down the service with `zts_stop()`.
 However, it is safe to leave the service running in the background indefinitely as it doesn't consume much memory or CPU while at idle. `zts_stop()` is a non-blocking call and will itself issue a series of events indicating that various aspects of the ZeroTier service have successfully shut down.

-It is worth noting that while `zts_stop()` will stop the service, the userspace network stack will continue operating in a headless hibernation mode.
+It is worth noting that while `zts_stop()` will stop the service, but the user-space network stack will continue operating in a headless hibernation mode.
 This is intended behavior due to the fact that the network stack we've chosen doesn't currently support the notion of shutdown since it was initially designed for embedded applications that are simply switched off.
 If you do need a way to shut everything down and free all resources you can call `zts_free()`, but please note that calling this function will prevent all subsequent `zts_start()` calls from succeeding and will require a full application restart if you want to run the service again.
+The events `ZTS_EVENT_NODE_ONLINE` and `ZTS_EVENT_NODE_OFFLINE` can be seen periodically throughout the lifetime of your application depending on the reliability of your underlying network link, these events are lagging indicators and are typically only triggered every thirty (30) seconds.

-Lastly, the events `ZTS_EVENT_NODE_ONLINE` and `ZTS_EVENT_NODE_OFFLINE` can be seen periodically throughout the lifetime of your application depending on the reliability of your underlying network link, these events are lagging indicators and are typically only triggered every thirty (30) seconds.
+Lastly, the function `zts_restart()` is provided as a way to restart the ZeroTier service along with all of its virtual interfaces.
+The network stack will remain online and undisturbed during this call.
+Note that this call will temporarily block until the service has fully shut down, then will return and you may then watch for the appropriate startup callbacks mentioned above.

 <div style="page-break-after: always;"></div>